obsidian-tasks-group/obsidian-tasks/docsv2/how-to/set-up-custom-statuses.md

 > Once you are happy with your statuses, we recommend restarting Obsidian, to ensure that all tasks and query results use the correct settings.

 > [!warning]
 Tasks currently allows creation of more than one status with the same symbol.
 It silently ignores any duplicate symbols: only the first will be used.
-If in doubt, examine the available statuses in the status dropdown in the [‘Create or edit Task’ Modal]({{ site.baseurl }}{% link getting-started/create-or-edit-task.md %}).
+If in doubt, examine the available statuses in the status dropdown in the [[getting-started/create-or-edit-task|‘Create or edit Task’ Modal]].

 ### Test the new statuses

-Now you can create use the [‘Create or edit Task’ Modal]({{ site.baseurl }}{% link getting-started/create-or-edit-task.md %}) to create a new task and set its status:
+Now you can create use the [[getting-started/create-or-edit-task|‘Create or edit Task’ Modal]] to create a new task and set its status:

 ![Task edit modal shows new statuses immediately](../images/modal-showing-new-statuses.png)